 The dissolution of the Great Khanate

-Marxist historians often overstress the significance of further wars of resistance against the Mongol government or - in their eyes - occupation.
-Much of these popular uprisings in the 1280es were mere small-scale rebellions against high taxation, like the rebellions of Huang Hua 黃華 and Zhong Mingliang 鐘明亮.
-Such peasant uprisings were quite "normal" through all ages of Chinese history and were almost naturally occurring through the Yuan period.
-Of much further consequence were the expansion wars to Japan and the south that imposed an enormous burdon on the state treasury, and the wars against the other Mongol khanates (ulus "horde", "wulusi 兀魯思") who rebelled against the overlordship of Khubilai.
-Qaidu ("Haidu 海都") from the Öködei Ulus, and Boraq ("Bala 八剌") from the Čaqadai Ulus united in a front against the Great Khan in 1276, inmidst Khubilai's campaigns against Southern Song.
-This second threat from Mongol khanates imposed upon Khubilai the question whether he was willing and able to control all khanates or to reduce his power to the rich region of China.
-In the struggles and war campaigns against his western neighbors the Chinese khan was not able to extend his control over Tarim basin that was mostly inhabited by Uighurs ("Weiwuer 畏兀兒"), descendants of Turkic tribes that had long been accustomed with diplomacy, communication and trade between east and west.
-But the Yuan government had learned much from these Central Asian specialists and employed many Uighurs and other Moslems within their bureaucray.
+A much greater threat to the rule of Khubilai were the expansion wars to Japan and the south that imposed an enormous burden on the state treasury, and the wars against the other Mongol khanates (ulus "hordes", Chinese rendering "wulusi 兀魯思") who rebelled against the overlordship of Khubilai.
+Qaidu ("Haidu 海都") from the Öködei Ulus, and Boraq ("Bala 八剌") from the Čaqadai Ulus united in a front against the Great Khan Khubilai in 1276, inmidst Khubilai's campaigns against Southern Song.
+This second threat from Mongol khanates posed upon upon Khubilai the question whether he was willing and able to control all khanates, or to reduce his power to the rich region of China.
+In the struggles and war campaigns against his western neighbours the "Chinese" khan was not able to extend his control beyond the Tarim Basin.
+This region was mostly inhabited by Uyghurs that had long been accustomed with diplomacy, communication and trade between east and west.
+The Yuan government had learned much from these Central Asian specialists and employed many Uyghurs and other Central Asian Moslems within their bureaucray.